CharlesLiuCool/notebook/Computer Science/Computer Science Notes/Exam 2 Review Guide.md

 - **Distinguish between the multiple usages of the * operator with pointers**
 	- `int *ptr` – indicates the declaration of a pointer
-	- `*result = i + j` – indicates the dereferencing of a pointer (the operator is called the dereference or indirection operator)
+	- `*result = i + j` – indicates the dereferencing of a pointer (the operator is called the dereference or indirection operator).
+Dereferencing just means taking the contents of the address itself.

 - **Define what is a direct value**
 	- When not using a pointer and accessing a value, we are accessing a *direct* value.